wellcraftedapps/meteor-pushwoosh/README.md

 ### Receiving events

-Because receive events use a
+Because 'receive' events use a
 [different API](http://docs.pushwoosh.com/docs/cordova-phonegap) for different devices, they need to be dealt with differently.